Delta456/box-cli-maker/README.md

 This module also enables **True Color** and **256 Colors** support on Windows Console through [Virtual Terminal Processing](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) but you need have at least [Windows 10 Version 1511](https://en.wikipedia.org/wiki/Windows_10_version_history_(version_1511)) for 256 colors or [Windows 10 Version 1607](https://en.wikipedia.org/wiki/Windows_10_version_history_(version_1607)) for True Color Support.

-4-bit Colors are now standardized so it should supported by all terminals now.
+4-bit Colors are now standardized so it should supported by all Terminals now.

 If `ConEmu` or `ANSICON` is installed for Windows systems then it will be also detected.
 It is highly recommended to use the latest versions of both of them to have the best experience!